Bulletin board contract

 is vacant when someone tries to post a message (rule 1).

 message?
-It is derived by hashing a string with the instance number
+It is derived by hashing a string with the sequence number

 of the post and the user's secret key, which is not sent over the